Rohan452004/Youtube_Video_Summariser/README.md

 App Usage :

-1. Enter YouTube Video URL: Paste the URL of the YouTube video you want to summarize in the provided input field.
+1. Enter YouTube Video URL: Paste the URL of the YouTube video you want to summarize.

 2. Select Summarization Type: Choose between extractive and abstractive summarization methods.